Tomodachi Life: Local and online capabilities

-Using StreetPass and SpotPass, the player can unlock special items and transport islanders.
-Nintendo would release free Spotpass items monthly to all players that had Spotpass enabled, which would be purchasable in "Import Wear".
+The player can unlock special items and transport islanders using SpotPass and StreetPass.
+Nintendo would release free SpotPass items monthly to all players that had SpotPass enabled, which would be purchasable in "Import Wear".
 On May 16, 2016, the last "Import Item" was released, discontinuing the service.
-Using Streetpass, the player can choose a specific item to give to players nearby their Nintendo 3DS System, which is also used to transport a married couples child to other islands as a traveler.
-Using the Nintendo 3DS Image Share service, players can share screenshots taken in game to social networks such as Twitter or Facebook.
+Using StreetPass, the player can choose a specific item to give to players nearby their Nintendo 3DS System, which is also used to transport a married couple's child to other islands as a traveler.
+Using the Nintendo 3DS Image Share service, players could share screenshots taken in game to social networks such as Twitter or Facebook.

 Development

 Tomodachi Life was originally released as Tomodachi Collection: New Life in Japan as the sequel to Tomodachi Collection.
-On March 13, 2013, Nintendo announced in their latest Nintendo Direct that along two new special edition 3DS LL colors, a sequel to Tomodachi Collection was soon going to be released to the public.
+On March 13, 2013, Nintendo announced in their latest Nintendo Direct that along with two new special edition 3DS LL colors, a sequel to Tomodachi Collection was going to be released.
 The first color showcased in the direct was a mint white edition 3DS LL, and the second was included as a part of a hardware bundle with Tomodachi Collection: New Life included, designed with the game in mind.
-In another Nintendo Direct broadcast on April 3, 2013, Nintendo revealed more details related to the 3DS sequel and introduced software used to transfer Mii data from the original game to the sequel called "Tomodachi Collection: New Life Mii Moving Software", which could be downloaded from the Nintendo eShop.
+In another Nintendo Direct broadcast on April 3, 2013, Nintendo revealed more details related to the 3DS sequel and introduced software used to transfer Mii data from the original game to the sequel called Tomodachi Collection: New Life Mii Moving Software, which could be downloaded from the Nintendo eShop.
 On April 18, 2013, the game was released in Japan.